Are you a primary school teacher wanting to know what to do to help a child in your class who stammers?

-Read our suggestions sheets for advice about specific classroom situations.
+Read our suggestion sheets for advice about specific classroom situations.

 Learn how to build young children’s resilience at our MPC ‘Building confidence and resilience in children who stammer’ course

 - learn how to build confidence and resilience in children (not just children who stammer)

 - read more and enrol in a course here